scalameta/coc-metals/readme.md

 ### Troubleshooting

-Again, this is currently a work in progress and many thing are not implemented yet.
-It's recommend to manually set up Metals with [coc.nvim](https://github.com/neoclide/coc.nvim) until more of the commands and configuration options are availabe.
+Again, this is currently a work in progress and many things are still being implemented.
+For the time being it's still recommend to manually set up Metals with [coc.nvim](https://github.com/neoclide/coc.nvim).
 You can find instructions on the setup [here](http://scalameta.org/metals/docs/editors/vim.html) on the Metals website.

-If you have any questions or issues with Metals, please submit an issue in the main Metals [issue repo](https://github.com/scalameta/metals/issues).
-If you have any feature requests, we have a feature request [issue repo](https://github.com/scalameta/metals-feature-requests) as well.
+If you have any questions or issues with Metals, please submit an [issue](https://github.com/ckipp01/coc-metals/issues) in this repo if it pertains to the extension or in the main Metals [issue repo](https://github.com/scalameta/metals/issues) if it relates to Metals in general.
+If you have any feature requests, we also have a feature request [issue repo](https://github.com/scalameta/metals-feature-requests).